Introduction

 Not all noises constitute actionable noise complaints.
 To understand if you have a legitimate ground for making a noise complaint, you must consider if the noise satisfies the objective test laid down by the courts and whether you have sufficient evidence to make your case.

-Objective Test to Determine if Noise is Actionable
+objective Test to Determine if Noise is Actionable

 Need for Supporting Evidence to Prove Your Case